lorciv/aoc2023/README.md

 # Advent of Code 2023

-My solution to the puzzles...
+My solutions to the puzzles.

+## Day 1

+Part 2 works on tests but fails on input.
+I can't understand why.